hiive/Zertz3D/readme.md

   - Official notation: `-`

 The game now outputs both internal format and official Zèrtz notation (from http://www.gipf.com/zertz/notations/notation.html) for each move.

+### Notation Log Files

+Use the `--log-notation` flag to create a separate log file containing moves in official notation format:
+- File format: `zertzlog_{seed}_notation.txt` or `zertzlog_blitz_{seed}_notation.txt`
+- First line: board size and variant (e.g., "37" or "37 Blitz")
+- Subsequent lines: one move per line in official notation
+- Supports isolation notation: `Bd7,b2 x Wa1Wa2` (placement that isolates marbles)
+- Can be used with `--log` to generate both formats simultaneously

 ### Win Conditions